jdc-cunningham/ml-clip-cam/DEVLOG.md

   - bridge with frontend via websocket
   - button on page that disables AP mode (this could be optional, not for field)

+1:20 PM

+Can he do it?

+1:24 PM

+OMG it is an amazing day outside... reeeeee I gotta get out there, this has to work

+720p though sucks

+1:30 PM

+Damn the installation of picamera2 takes a min, it's over 600MB

+1:34 PM

+Oh damn...
+I forgot how much vibration is in this thing

+That could be a problem

+We're commited

+I'm not sure if reducing fps would help

+1:38 PM

+Ooh the 1080P 50FPS files are big ha

+sweet... nice

 ---

 ### 03/18/2024